15 Storeys High: Broadcast

 The series was the victim of poor scheduling and did not get the attention given to other successful turn-of-the-millennium era British comedies, such as The Office, Phoenix Nights and The Royle Family.
 These sitcoms similarly moved away from the traditional live studio audience and laugh track format using multiple cameras to a single-camera setup visual style.

 The show was originally broadcast on the digital channel BBC Choice, which was later rebranded to BBC Three, from 7 November 2002 to 12 December 2002.
 It was not promoted to a mainstream terrestrial channel with a larger prime time audience the same way Little Britain transferred from BBC Three to BBC One.

-The second series, broadcast from 12 February 2004 to 18 March 2004 on BBC Three, ended up being repeated on BBC Two in May and June in a late Sunday night slot.
+The second series, broadcast from 12 February 2004 to 18 March 2004 on BBC Three, ended up being repeated on BBC Two in May and June the same year in a late Sunday night slot.
 One episode was delayed even further due to the overrun of the preceding live "badger watch" show hosted by Bill Oddie who exclaimed, "There are some sitcom fans who are going to be disappointed ... but we're going to see some badgers in a minute!"

 Legacy

 The show was not recommissioned for a third series and has never been repeated for broadcast on the BBC since 2005.
 It was subsequently repeated on digital channel Gold in the "After Dark" graveyard slot from 2014 until 2016.

 The hard work making the series, followed by the inept management in programming, left Lock disillusioned by the experience.
 He then steered his TV career to appearances on panel shows.
 In contrast, Wong recalled his experience with fondness and has progressed to a Hollywood career starring in big budget streaming shows such as Marco Polo playing Kublai Khan and appearing in Marvel movies.
 As to why the show was badly handled by the BBC, Lock opined, "I think I must have spilt a drink somewhere once at a BBC party.
 Or called someone a cunt.
 That's more likely.
-I was drunk and called someone a cunt".
+I was drunk and called someone a cunt."

 15 Storeys High has since been reappraised after Lock's death in 2021.
 The show gained a new cult audience on DVD.
 In memory of Lock, a campaign for its return resulted in the series becoming available again on BBC iPlayer.